Normally I’m proud to be a Canadian and equally proud to call India my adopted home.

 - Finish – Long and smooth, eventual Apple and Ginger

-I also understand that Glenora’s offerings have been steadily improving plus there are more Canadian single malt whiskies cropping up – Shelter Point, Still Waters, Victoria Spirits and Pemberton (organic).
+I also understand that Glenora’s offerings have been steadily improving plus there are more Canadian single malt whiskies cropping up – Shelter Point, Victoria Spirits and Pemberton (organic).
 Something I completely welcome as I would like to have as much ‘whisky pride’ in my country of origin as I do in my adopted home India!

 What others say about Glen Breton 10 year: